 I signed up for the next day's dives at Coral Sky Divers and once I put my bag down, I decided to take advantage of the afternoon to explore the island a bit.
 It's easy, it's very small.

 Two beaches and a piece of jungle

-There are actually two main beaches, Long Beach and Coral Bay, separated by a piece of jungle that can be crossed in about ten minutes by a small path.
-The other beaches and coves, isolated, are inaccessible by the ground.
-You have to take the taxis.
+There are actually two main beaches, Long Beach and Coral BayThe other beaches and coves are isolated and can only be reached by land.
+The other beaches and creeks, isolated, are inaccessible by land.
+It is necessary to take the boat cabs.

-We decide to dine together in the evening, and we spend a pleasant evening at one of the restaurants on the beach, to lock TigerIt's the first time I ever had a beer in Malaysia.
+We decide to have dinner together in the evening, and we spend a very pleasant evening at one of the restaurants of the beach, drinking Tiger This is the very first time I managed to drink a beer in Malaysia.
 Only non-Muslims get the license to sell alcohol.
-And it is not always easy to find the bar or the restaurant that serves it.
+And it's not always easy to find the bar or restaurant that serves it.